BinaryMuse/michelletilley-blog/_drafts/creating-chrome-extensions-with-react.markdown

 An important consideration in this design is that `TabSwitcher` is the **only** component in the hierarchy that contains any mutable state or any `this.setState` calls.
 Similarly, it contains no logic on how to render the UI; it delegates to a few sub-components for that.

-The data each sub-component needs to display itself is passed through their properties---specifically, the `filter`, `tabs`, and `selectedTab` properties.
+The data each sub-component needs to display itself is passed through their properties---specifically, the `filter`, `tabs`, `selectedTab`, and `searchAllWindows` properties.

 {% gist 7dc242ebd829c8ac0020 tab_switcher_render.jsx %}